bertptrs/beul/README.md

 ### Backwards compatibility

-This crate requires at least Rust 1.51, due to its reliance on [Wake].
+This crate requires at least Rust 1.68, due to its reliance on [std::pin::pin!].
 Increases in this version will be considered breaking changes.
 This crate follows semantic versioning.

 ### Limitations